longkai/essays/articles/2016/raas/README.md

 Raspberry Pi as a Service
 ===
-Borrowing from those popular expressions, e.g. `XaaS`, this article gives a brief stories about setting up some of the services right from a tiny Pi.
+Borrowing from those popular expressions, i.e. `XaaS`, this article gives a brief story about setting up some of the services right from a tiny Pi.

 ## Local DNS Mapping
 A server usually has a static IP address or more for providing a sustainable and convenient service for the users, which is absolutely fine in the public network.
 What's more, people don't get well with numbers but text so the DNS comes into play.
 Our Pi lives in the local or private network, a **static numeric** IP would be in a mess.
 Supposing you set Pi's IP to `192.168.1.233`, all of the network(i.e. TCP/IP) based service needs an IP address, e.g. ssh, http(s), ftp, etc. Plus sometimes you need to specify a port associate with the service.
 What a mess.